The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Methodology

 \subsubsection{Functional Sound Designs}

 The two functional sound designs were informed by real-world examples and prior research in \gls{hri}, sound design, and auditory localization.
-The \textit{Functional} (non-spatial) design, created by the authors, emulated everyday auditory cues from devices like smartphones and appliances.
-Delivered via a Bluetooth speaker near the Kinova’s base, six distinct sounds represented key robot states: startup, stop, home, retract, target identification, and handover readiness.
+The \textit{Functional} (non-spatial) design, developed by the authors, emulates everyday auditory cues from familiar devices such as smartphones and household appliances (see Section 2.3 for additional details on inspiration).
+Delivered via a Bluetooth speaker positioned near the Kinova manipulator’s base, this design included six distinct sounds corresponding to key robot states: startup, stop, home, retract, target identification, and handover readiness.

+The \textit{Spatial} (functional and transformative) design, implemented using \gls{aar}, was inspired by Acoustic Vehicle Alerting Systems (AVAS) in electric vehicles (see Section 2.3 for additional details).
+Developed in Unity 2020.3 and deployed on the HoloLens 2 \gls{ar} headset, the design used a calming guitar loop \cite{guitarloop} that dynamically moved through three-dimensional space to preemptively signal the robot’s planned gripper position, with sound movements occurring approximately 3s before the robot’s motion, a timing determined empirically to strengthen the perceived connection between auditory cues and robot movement.
+This approach was chosen to convey robot movement entirely through auditory cues, minimizing reliance on visual feedback that could distract users during the collaborative task.
+While the \textit{Functional} design explicitly communicates robot states, the \textit{Spatial} design conveys the same information (e.g., startup, stop, handover readiness) implicitly through dynamic spatial audio.
+Thus, although the two designs differ in presentation, they were intentionally structured to communicate equivalent functional information.

-The \textit{Spatial} (functional and transformative) design, implemented using \gls{aar}, was inspired by electric vehicle Acoustic Vehicle Alerting Systems (AVAS).
-Developed in Unity 2020.3 and deployed on the HoloLens 2, it used a calming guitar loop \cite{guitarloop} that dynamically moved through space toward the robot’s planned gripper position.
-A fiducial marker aligned reference frames between the robot and headset, with communication handled via ROS\# \cite{ros-sharp}.
-The spatial mixer applied a logarithmic volume rolloff between 0.1 m and 2.0 m and amplified lateral movements by 1.5× along the horizontal axis to enhance salience in the confined workspace, consistent with findings that localization accuracy decreases at small azimuth angles.
-As the gripper approached the user, volume increased, and the sound ceased upon motion completion—communicating the robot’s trajectory, status, and safety in real time.
+A fiducial marker aligned reference frames between the robot and headset, with communication managed via ROS\# \cite{ros-sharp}.
+The spatial mixer applied a logarithmic volume rolloff between 0.1m and 2.0m and amplified lateral movements by 1.5× along the horizontal axis to enhance perceptual salience within the confined workspace.
+These parameters were determined empirically, guided by prior findings indicating decreased localization accuracy at small azimuth angles.
+As the gripper approached the participant, volume increased, and the sound ceased upon completion of motion, thereby communicating the robot’s trajectory, status, and safety in real time.